Death announced of former Methodist Church President, Rev Ivan McElhinney

-Rev Ivan McElhinney: tribute paid following death of former Methodist Church President
+Rev Ivan McElhinney: tributes paid following death of former Methodist Church President

 and on Freeview 262 or Freely 565